wendellpiez/xproc-zone/projects/PlanetXProc/xproc-from-orbit.md

 [illustration: three steps in sequence, including an xslt step]

 Steps have names and types.
-Their type is what you see (`add attribute`, `identity`, `xslt`) and what you use to call them.
-Since they are called by type, steps can be anonymous. ("What they do" is considered to depend on their type.)
+Their type is what you see (`p:add-attribute`, `identity`, `xslt`) and what you use to call them.
+Since they are called by type, steps can be anonymous, but it is also useful to give them names, with `@name`.

 When you use a step in a pipeline, however, you can also give it a name, this making it possible to connect other steps to it, out of sequence as well as in sequence.

-[../../docs/xproc-lab/zone-xproc-index.html#with-input](`p:with-input`) is the element to look at for this.

 ---